Hilti: 1995–present

 In 1995 Hilti opened its first Chinese manufacturing plant in Zhanjiang; this plant was expanded to 55,000 square meters in 2005.
 Another manufacturing plant was opened in Shanghai in 2004.
 This plant employs 470 people.

-Basics
+Divisions

 Hilti is based in Schaan, Liechtenstein, and is the principality's largest employer.
 The company employs around 30,000 people worldwide.

 Hilti North America (HNA)

-Hilti has over 3,000 employees in the United States.
-HNA's headquarters had been located in Tulsa, Oklahoma, since 1979, although it has employees in all 50 states.
-It moved its North American headquarters from Tulsa to Plano, Texas, by June 2015 and opened a research and development center in Irving, Texas.
+Hilti created its U.S. subsidiary in 1952 and was first headquartered in Stamford, Conn., until 1979, when it moved to Tulsa, Okla., then to Dallas, Texas, in 2015 when it opened a research and development center in Irving, Texas.
+It has over 3,000 corporate employees, and maintains a direct sales force—an unusual strategy devised to readily reach customers—in all 50 states.

 HNA developed an employee corporate culture that was later adopted by the entire company worldwide.
-New employees complete a Basic Training Seminar in Tulsa for four weeks, and on a yearly basis employees complete a survey called GEOS (Global Employee Opinion Survey) in which they give feedback about the company.
+New employees complete a Basic Training Seminar in Tulsa for two weeks, and on a yearly basis employees complete a survey called GEOS (Global Employee Opinion Survey) in which they give feedback about the company.

-Hilti Northern Europe

-Hilti Northern Europe is headquartered in the Hilti Limited office in Manchester, Great Britain.
-The Hilti (Gt.
-Britain) office oversees a staff of over 1,000 in roles such as sales, engineering, marketing, finance, HR, IT, procurement and customer services.

-Hilti India

-Hilti India is headquartered in the Hilti India Pvt Ltd office in Gurugram, Haryana.
-It started its direct operations in India in 1997.
-The Hilti India Pvt Ltd office oversees a staff of over 800 team members in roles such as sales, engineering, marketing, finance, HR, IT, procurement and customer services.
-They have their stores in 23 major cities across India.